Perfect Stranger (film): Cast

+Additionally, German model Heidi Klum has a cameo appearance as a Victoria's Secret Party Host.

 Production

+In September 2000, it was reported that Revolution Studios had signed a deal with Jon Bokenkamp to write the script Perfect Strangers with Julia Roberts attached to star.
+In November 2001, Philip Kaufman became attached to direct and develop the film with Frank Renzulli slated to do a rewrite.
+Kaufman was intrigued by the script, which followed a female investigative journalist going undercover on the Internet to solve the mystery of a friend's murder, and relished the opportunity to work with Roberts.
+In December 2002, Revolution hired Bob Edwards to conduct further rewrites to the film.
+Kaufman was intrigued by the script, which followed a female investigative journalist going undercover on the Internet to solve the mystery of a friend's murder, and relished the opportunity to work with Roberts.
+In November 2004, Halle Berry had been set as the lead as Roberts had dropped out due to scheduling conflicts with another Revolution production Mona Lisa Smile, with Todd Komarnicki hired to perform another rewrite on the film.
+In August 2005, Bruce Willis was announced to have joined the cast with James Foley directing.

 Filming

 Some of the scenes were filmed in the lobby of the new 7 World Trade Center, before its opening on May 23, 2006.

 Release

 Marketing

 The characters of Grace, Josie, and Mrs. Hill all have blogs dating back to September or October 2006 with YouTube videos of the respective actresses, in character, speaking the text of the entry with minor changes.
 This was a relatively new form of viral marketing similar to an alternate reality game.

 Home media

 Perfect Stranger was released on August 21, 2007, on DVD and Blu-ray.

 The film was reissued on Blu-ray on April 4, 2017, by Mill Creek Entertainment.
 It is included as a 3-pack with Straightheads (2007) and Wind Chill (2007), the latter two making their US Blu-ray debut.

 Reception

 Critical response

-Perfect Stranger holds an approval rating of 10% on Rotten Tomatoes based on 142 reviews, with an average rating of 3.5/10.
+On review aggregator Rotten Tomatoes, Perfect Stranger holds an approval rating of 9% based on 142 reviews, with an average rating of 3.5/10.
 The site's critics' consensus reads: "Despite the presence of Halle Berry and Bruce Willis, Perfect Stranger is too convoluted to work, and features a twist ending that's irritating and superfluous.
 It's a techno-thriller without thrills."
-On Metacritic, the film holds an aggregated score of 31 out of 100 based on 31 critics, indicating "Generally unfavorable reviews".
+On Metacritic, the film holds a weighted average score of 31 out of 100 based on 31 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Peter Travers of Rolling Stone said, "Foley fights a losing battle with Perfect Stranger, a dull, dumb and unforgivably dated thriller, free of thrills and any kind of perfection, save a genius for product placement" ... "it's a techno thriller that treats the already cliché topic of Web abuse with an idiotic sense of discovery."